itzg/docker-mc-proxy/README.md

 * **WATERFALL_VERSION**=latest

-  Only applies when `TYPE=WATERFALL`.
-If set, allows downloading a specific release stream of Waterfall.
+  For `TYPE=WATERFALL`, allows downloading a specific release stream of Waterfall.

 * **WATERFALL_BUILD_ID**=latest

-  Only applies when `TYPE=WATERFALL`.
-If set, allows downloading a specific build of Waterfall within the given version.
+  For `TYPE=WATERFALL`, allows downloading a specific build of Waterfall within the given version.

+* **VELOCITY_VERSION**=1.1.0

+  For `TYPE=VELOCITY`, specifies the version of Velocity to download and run.

 ## Volumes